equinor/radix-platform/public-site/site/guides/getting-started/index.md

 **Production US** cluster is hosted on Azure US South Central region, and provides same [specific guarantees](../../docs/topic-sla/) as **Production**.

-**Warning**: this cluster run as a Proof of Concept (PoC) between mid November 2019 and early January 2020.
-Together with participants of the PoC there will be a discussion if Radix should continue to be supported with own cluster running in US.
-The decisions to continue is based on activity in the US cluster, and how much extra work it is for Radix team to maintain an extra cluster (cost / benefit).
+**Warning**: This cluster will run as a Proof of Concept (PoC) from mid November 2019 till early January 2020.

+At the end of the PoC period, the Radix team together with participants of the PoC will decide if Radix should continue to be available on cluster running in US.
+The decisions will be based on activity in the US cluster, and the amount of extra work it is for Radix team to maintain an extra cluster (cost/benefit).
 The cluster will run until the decision has been made.

-If we decide to continue to support Radix in US - the cluster will change from a PoC to a prod cluster, all apps will continue to run.
+If it is decided to continue to support Radix in US - the cluster will change from a PoC to a prod cluster, all apps will continue to run.

-If we decide to terminate it - we'll keep cluster running long enough for you to migrate to other hosting alternatives.
+If it is decided to terminate it, the cluster will be kept alive until you have been able to migrate your apps to other hosting alternatives.

 **Anyone can participate in the PoC by simply registering applications in US cluster.**